Fixed Wireless Capacity Planning: Making Money from Thin Air

 - As an ISP, a certain amount of oversubscription usefully keeps your backhaul costs down.
 But too much bandwidth compression and you’ll see subscriber satisfaction drop.
 For ISPs who also have performance requirements (for example, due to government subsidy), oversubscription should be carefully monitored.
 Chances are that many of the subscribers pictured below are not experiencing exactly ‘what they’re paying for.’
 Bandwidth management systems like Preseem help keep oversubscription fair and equitable, where every subscriber is ‘squeezed’ proportionately.

 Illustration: backhaul showing ‘flat topping,’ or demand exceeding supply at peak busy hour.

 Airtime, Spare Time

-Fixed wireless operators provision spectrum towards a subscriber using an AP with a theoretical capacity.
-What gets consumed (under load) is airtime—subscriber demand creates transfers of data at the rates achievable by that subscriber at that moment.
-Thus airtime is a finite resource.
+Fixed wireless operators provision spectrum toward a subscriber using an AP with a theoretical capacity.
+What gets consumed (under load) is airtime.
+Subscriber demand creates transfers of data at the rates achievable by that subscriber at that moment.
+Thus, airtime is a finite resource.

-In a perfect world, we would have infinite bandwidth to sell appropriately-sized plans as the bandwidth needs rise over time.
-We don’t live in that world, and using more spectrum than necessary to reach subscribers raises costs.
+In a perfect world, we’d have infinite bandwidth to sell appropriately-sized plans as needs rise over time.
+We don’t live in that world, however, and using more spectrum than necessary to reach subscribers raises costs.
 In addition to the readily apparent costs associated with acquiring a subscriber—spectrum licenses and radio hardware, among others—there are some hidden costs.

 Unlicensed spectrum isn’t truly free.
 It comes at an added risk cost that competitors might start to use it.
 They have just as much right to it as you do.
 Over time the noise floor tends to rise, lowering the capacity available.